 The compressor started working fine for about 35 seconds and pressure was indicating 40psi when the pump started slowing down sounding stressed and tight and the motor (DAYTON Capacitor A/C Compressor, V 115/230, A 17.8/8.9) made some screeching dry noise in the area of the axle (point of belt turning) although the belt tension was proper.
 I turned the power OFF immediately.

 After removing the belt, I could spin the motor freely by hand.
-With the belt OFF, I turned the power ON and the motor was spinning on high rps without any noise.
+With the belt OFF, I turned the power ON and the motor was spinning on high reps without any noise.
 Turning the power OFF again the motor spinning slowly went down and came to a stop without any stress or noise.
-Oil was changed about 2 weeks ago and level is to top.
+Oil was changed about 2 weeks ago and the level is to the top.
 I appreciate your input.
 Thanks.
 George

 I hope you are really good with a welder.
 It is not normally a good idea to try and repair a leaking compressor tank.
 The pinhole indicates that there is internal rust damage to the tank wall, and you may have the potential for a catastrophic failure along the way.